 I was miffed about the man’s error, but the more luscious fruit was that I felt this story really had something for me.
 That spark.
 Because the ashtray was me.
 I was that ashtray, always getting flicked on.
 Stuck there in that room with Rebekah, my mother.
 I mean, that’s where this stuff was coming from.
 My mom’s name was Robin.
 I used Rebekah because it starts with R, and that makes them one in the same.
 That’s a little writer’s trick.
 It’s an old trick, an easy trick, not that sophisticated at all, but it reminds me, in this case, of why I’m an ashtray.
 How it is that people discarded their castoffs onto me, into me.
-People flicked me with their killer grime and ground burning cinders into my skin.
+People dropped their killer grime in me and ground burning cinders into my skin.
 That was saying something.

 Well, it went on for hours, me writing as an ashtray, and in addition to learning things about myself, I learned that Rebekah possessed a serious deficiency of self-esteem which required her to treat herself as something akin to a piece of human garbage, undeserving of love.
 This is why she was so hopelessly devoted to the incompetent philandering alcoholic Joe Mittlefield, even though he angered her, lied to her, yelled at her, called a “slut,” took her money, and threatened the biological balance of her intra-uterine biotic state due the dipping of his dipstick all about the town of High Falls, where they lived.
 It was something of a debacle, the catastrophic dysfunction of this relationship, begun when the ashtray was bought, back when Rebekah lived in Brooklyn, when she could afford it, before Brooklyn became the Jerusalem to the disciples of hipsterdom, circa 1994, when the first NY Times article appeared about artisanal food being grown along the shores of the Gowanus Canal and prepared in a former Red Hook brick factory.

-It was a real keyboard frenzy, let me tell you, as you can see, I learned something about the wider world as well.
+It was a real keyboard frenzy, let me tell you.
+And as you can see, I learned something about the wider world as well.
 I got up and made a cup of coffee, I took a pee, but otherwise, I was drawn back to the laptop, and before I knew it, the grandfather clock gonged out a dozen times, and I musta had a thousand pages before my only other occasion for pause came about, which was to think back on the remarkable fact that it had all begun with Mr. Givens making the horribly misinformed, unforgivably unsupported assertion that a story couldn’t be written from the point of an ashtray.
 And just as I clicked to open up my email client to pour out a hot little screed saying how erroneous he was, how myopic, what an old-fashioned fuddy-duddy he was, and my god I bet he’d never even heard of Chuck Palahniuk and probably had a poster of Edgar Allen Poe in his den, etc., when the phone rang.
 It was Givens.

 “Hey, Eric,” he said.
 “It’s Mr. Givens.”